lethalsage/CTF-s-writeups/D4rckc0de-recruitment-ctf-2023/MISC/README.md

 ### Explanation
 Wee see that an image is given, It's of a plane `(airline- indigo)` and it was the `aircraft - VT-IFP` of type `A320`.

-Now by instinct i put a command `exiftool <file name>`, by this command i got some more information about the image:
+Now in order to find information of the image i used exiftool command `exiftool <file name>`, by this command i got some more information about the image:
 ```
 > exiftool catch\ me\ if\ you\ can.jpg
 ExifTool Version Number         : 12.40